mikeshng/toc/reviews/2022-open-cluster-management-annual.md

 - Running multiple Hubs on a single cluster.
 - Introduce ArgoCD pull model integration.
 - Support to communicate between the hub and managed clusters in a proxy environment.
-- Add delete options to Managedcluster.
+- Add delete options to ManagedCluster.
-- Add-on Framework enhancements.
+- Enhance Add-on Framework capabilities: rolling upgrade, install strategy, and install template.
 - A complete project roadmap can be found in [here](https://github.com/orgs/open-cluster-management-io/projects/2/views/9).

 We have built close connections with members in the CNCF organization for project integration.